 This swap also presents a smoky flavor, so it is not ideal for all recipes.
 For those sensitive to heat, this is not a good replacement.

-Use 1/2 the amount required and add more if needed.
+Cooking Tip: Use 1/2 the amount required and add more if needed.

 Use Greek seasoning for lamb, beef, or chicken dishes.
 It’s also an excellent swap in tangy dips and salad dressings.

-Start with ½ of the required amount and adjust as needed.
+Cooking Tip: Start with ½ of the required amount and adjust as needed.

-Use a 1:1 ratio to replace Italian seasoning with herbes de Provence.
+Cooking Tip: Use a 1:1 ratio to replace Italian seasoning with herbes de Provence.

-Consider using one of the above substitutes for Italian seasoning instead of running to the grocery store when you run out of Italian seasoning mid-recipe.
-Homemade Italian seasoning is the best option, as the ingredients are staples in most kitchens.
-Otherwise, dried basil and herbes de Provence work well as swaps.
+Consider using one of the above substitutes for Italian seasoning.
+Doing so is better than running to the grocery store when you run out of it mid-recipe.
+Homemade Italian seasoning is your best option.
+Its ingredients are staples in most kitchens, so you’ll not have trouble making it.
+Otherwise, dried basil works well as an Italian seasoning substitute.